open-horizon/examples/edge/services/hello-operator/PatternRegister.md

   oc adm policy add-scc-to-user privileged -z hello-operator -n openhorizon-agent
   ```

-3. Verify that the operator is running successfully by curl-ing the service using one of the following methods:
+3. Verify that the operator is running successfully by `curl`-ing the service using one of the following methods:
   ```bash
    curl -sS <INTERNAL_IP>:8000 | jq .